 Aside from gold maps, it is advisable to arm yourself with gold-related books when you decide to go on a gold panning adventure.
 Books with tips and techniques on gold and treasure hunting are valuable resources for gold panning beginners.
 These books will provide you information on maps and locations where one can find rock and mineral specimens.
 These books also help beginners identify specimens and distinguish one from the other.

 Basic Gold Panning Tools

 Beginners can browse through our store and get inexpensive tools to start off with.
-Available here at FredsGoldPanning.com, theses tools and equipment listed below are the most important to take with you when panning for gold.
+Available here at FredsGoldPanning.com, the tools and equipment listed below are the most important ones to take with you when panning for gold.

 A pry bar is used to move large rocks to allow panners to get to the material underneath them.
 In areas of harder soil such as bedrocks or cemented gravel, a crow bar or pry bar can be used to break open cracks to find untouched gold panning material.
 This is very helpful for those who want to dig deeper and get more than just gold on the surface.

 Rock Hammers and Picks

 A rock hammer can be used to break up rocks so that they can be more easily moved.
 A pick, similarly, is used to break up hard-packed soil material.
 It can also be used to open the cracks wider so you can get inside them easier.
 Rock Hammers and Picks are part of the essential tools that every gold panner must have.